splendiddata/login_hook/README.md

 * in a background processes
 * when the database is in recovery mode (replication backup server)

+If you use the login_hook.login() function to alter the database, like for example creating a temp table, and if you are running with a hot standby setup, and if your clients are both connected to the primary server and the hot standby server(s) to make use of the auto failover feature, then you might want to install the [server_promotion_hook](https://github.com/splendiddata/server_promotion_hook) as well so the temp tables can be created when a hot standby server becomes primary.

 The "make installcheck" will only pass if "session_preload_libraries = 'login_hook'" is added to the postgresql.conf file

 BEWARE! there appears to be a problem with EDB databases.
 See issue <a href="https://github.com/splendiddata/login_hook/issues/5">#5</a>.

 ## Functions
 **login_hook.is_executing_login_hook() returns boolean**